Skip to main content

 US Embassy in Berlin

-Consular services for US citizens in Germany
+Consular services, passport renewal, notarials, and emergency assistance for US citizens in Germany

-Bundeszentralamt fuer Steuern
+Bundeszentralamt für Steuern (BZSt)

 IRS International Taxpayers